- 21 July 2015

 - There are no biasing problems (sometimes called Peter-Panning) since you are shooting rays directly off geometry and therefore getting perfect contact between the shadow and the casting object

-Below we show an example of the buffers that are generated by the ray tracing pass (we’ve uploaded the original frame here).
+Below we show an example of the buffers that are generated by the ray tracing pass.

 First, we have the ray tracing density buffer.
 Most of the objects in the scene are opaque, therefore we have a shadow density of 1.
 However, the fence region contains multiple pixels that have values between 0 and 1.